EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 Those commands tell the scaffolding tool to create new controllers that:

-1. Is named as given by the `-name` option.
+1. Are named as given by the `-name` option.
-2. Uses the model class specified in the `-m` option.
+2. Use the model class specified in the `-m` option.
-3. Uses our `VehicleQuotesContext` to talk to the databse.
+3. Use our `VehicleQuotesContext` to talk to the databse.
 As per the `-dc` option.
-4. Defines the methods using `async`/`await` syntax.
+4. Define the methods using `async`/`await` syntax.
 Given by the `-async` option.
-5. Is an API controller.
+5. Are API controllers.
 Specified by the `-api` option.
-6. Is created in the `Controllers` directory.
+6. Are created in the `Controllers` directory.
 Via the `-outDir` option.

 Explore the new files that got created in the `Controllers` directory: `MakesController.cs`, `BodyTypesController.cd` and `SizesController.cs`.
 The controllers have been generated with the necessary [Action Methods](https://docs.microsoft.com/en-us/aspnet/mvc/overview/older-versions-1/controllers-and-routing/aspnet-mvc-controllers-overview-cs#understanding-controller-actions) to fetch, create, update and delete their corresponding entities.
 Try `dotnet run` and navigate to `https://localhost:5001` to see the new endpoints in the Swagger UI: